bihor/fp_newsletter/Documentation/Configuration/Index.rst

 Using of categories
 ^^^^^^^^^^^^^^^^^^^

-module_sys_dmail_category contains categories for direct_mail.
+The table module_sys_dmail_category contains categories for direct_mail.
 This extension uses that categories instaed of the categories from sys_category.
 If you use them like this::

   plugin.tx_fpnewsletter_pi1.settings.module_sys_dmail_category = 1,3

-Then this extension will do the same like the direct_mail_subscription.
-It will make two entires into sys_dmail_ttaddress_category_mm and it will set module_sys_dmail_html in tt_address (after the verification).
+Then this extension will do the same like the direct_mail_subscription extension.
+It will make two entires into sys_dmail_ttaddress_category_mm and it will set module_sys_dmail_category in tt_address (after the verification).
 Do you expect something else?

-Currently it is not possible to use this categories in the templates, because they are not stored in the log-entries.
+The categories are as hidden-field in the template.
+You could add checkboxes and copy the checked values by jQuery to the hidden-field if you need a more flexible solution.

 Changing the labels
 ^^^^^^^^^^^^^^^^^^^